Darren Chester: House of Representatives

 During the ongoing leadership tensions between Barnaby Joyce and Michael McCormack after the former resigned in February 2018 and the latter became federal leader, Chester has been a prominent leader of the McCormack faction and was notably rewarded with a ministerial appointment when McCormack first become leader.
 He won a subsequent promotion to Cabinet after McCormack defeated a leadership challenge by Joyce in February 2020.
 It would later emerge in May 2020 during the recriminations over McCormack's refusal to support a planned run for federal parliament by NSW Deputy Premier John Barilaro in the 2020 Eden-Monaro by-election that Chester was in a WhatsApp group where messages about Barilaro and his wife were exchanged with colleagues Damian Drum and Kevin Hogan.

 For supporting incumbent McCormack in the 2021 Nationals leadership spill, Chester was stripped of his ministerial portfolios by new leader Joyce.

 Chester has been a frequent critic of Barnaby Joyce, labelling him ‘incoherent’, criticising his leadership style and scepticism of climate science.

 Chester was comfortably re-elected at the 2022 Australian federal election.

-Chester challenged incumbent Nationals Party leader Barnaby Joyce along with David Littleproud, the incumbent deputy leader in a three way race for the leadership of the party on Monday 30 May 2022, after the incumbent Liberal/National Coalition government lost office to the Labor opposition.
+Chester challenged incumbent Nationals Party leader Barnaby Joyce along with David Littleproud, the incumbent deputy leader in a three-way race for the leadership of the party on Monday 30 May 2022, after the incumbent Liberal/National Coalition government lost office to the Labor opposition.
 The Nationals party room got bigger, however, their coalition partner suffered seat losses.
 Chester along with Joyce lost to Littleproud on that day.
 Chester was eventually not included in the subsequent shadow ministry.
 However, on 4 January 2023, he was appointed to the outer shadow ministry as Shadow Minister for Regional Education and Shadow Minister for Regional Development, Local Government and Territories.

-Personal
+Personal life

-Chester lives in Lakes Entrance, Victoria, with his wife, Julie, and their four children: Morgan, Jamieson, Lachlan, and Clancy.
+Chester lives in Lakes Entrance, Victoria, with his wife, Julie, and their four children.

+Chester supports the Sydney Swans in the Australian Football League.